If you're having problem running Studio 5000 v24, a friend's recent experience may shed some light on it.

 I hope this article about the surprisingly high system requirements of Studio 5000 version 24 was helpful.

-If you have your own experience with Studio 5000 you'd like to share please feel free tell us about them by using the “leave a reply” form at the bottom of this page.
+If you have your own experience with Studio 5000 you'd like to share please feel free tell us about them by using the “post a comment or question” link below.